Tiffany Trump Writes Heartfelt Post For California Wildfire Victims After Her Father Blames State For Disaster

-Tiffany Trump shared sent a sympathetic message to the victims of the California wildfires on Sunday, just one day after her father blamed the state for the fires.
+Tiffany Trump shared a sympathetic message to the victims of the California wildfires on Sunday, just one day after her father blamed the state for the fires.

 “My heart goes out to my friends and all that have been affected and lost their homes due to these wildfires” the text on the Instagram photo read.
 “Thank you to all the firefighters, first responders and volunteers risking their lives and working relentlessly to contain #WoolseyFire.”